Berulacks/10ftwm/README.md

 ### Configuration:

-10ftwm can be configured through a handy file called 10ftwmrc placed in the same directory as the executable.
+10ftwm can be configured through a handy file called 10ftwmrc placed in the same directory as the executable, or .10ftwmrc placed in the users $HOME folder ( ~/.10ftwmrc ).
 The file should contain simple key-value pairs:

     key = value
     key = value